bootdotdev/blog/content/jobs/what-do-computer-scientists-do.md

 ## What kinds of jobs can I get as a computer scientist?

 As computer science breaks down into smaller categories, so do the jobs.
 This is just a smattering of [different coding jobs](/jobs/whats-the-job-outlook-for-computer-science-students) out there (and if you want to see a more in-depth look at jobs, feel free to [check out some articles on coding jobs](https://blog.boot.dev/jobs/whats-the-job-outlook-for-computer-science-students/).
-If you remember our prior discussion on computer programming vs. computer science, you’ll know that these jobs will lean toward one or the other (or occasionally overlap).
+If you remember our prior discussion on computer programming vs. computer science, you'll know that these jobs will lean toward one or the other (or occasionally overlap).
 Just know that the definition of job titles and tasks associated may shift depending on the company that is writing the job description.

 * **.NET Developer** - A programmer who creates online software, applications, and interfaces specific to the .NET framework